 - Your cat weighs less than 5 lbs;

-When the Litter-Robot simply doesn’t detect your cat, perform these quick checks:
+When the Litter-Robot doesn’t detect your cat, perform these quick checks:

 - Look at the display on your unit.
-If both the blue and yellow lights are on, it means the unit is in Sleep Mode.
+If both the blue and yellow lights are on, the unit is in Sleep Mode.

-- If you notice a dirty litter box and that the light doesn’t change from blue to red when the cat is inside, then the Cat Sensor didn’t properly detect your cat.
+- If you notice a dirty litter box and the light doesn’t change from blue to red when the cat is inside, then the Cat Sensor didn’t correctly detect your cat.
 Test this by pressing the Cycle button, so the unit can perform a Clean Cycle.
-Afterwards, it should simply return to Home position with a solid blue light on, indicating that everything is running normally.
-You can then press the Reset button, which will make the blue light blink and which confirms the Cat Sensor has been reset.
+Afterward, it should simply return to the Home position with a solid blue light on, indicating that everything is running normally.
+You can then press the Reset button, which will make the blue light blink and which confirm the Cat Sensor has been reset.

 - You can then test the Cat Sensor by pressing back and away on top of the entry unit towards the back of the unit.
-The blue light should now turn red, as if the unit registered your cat is inside.
+The blue light should turn red as if the unit registered your cat is inside.
 If it does, it’s a great sign.
-Simply press the Reset button and the unit will return to its blue standby light.
-In case the light did not turn red, it means your Cat Sensor did not feel the pressure you applied, in which case you’ll need to perform a Hard Reset.
+Press the Reset button, and the unit will return to its blue standby light.
+If the light did not turn red, your Cat Sensor did not feel the pressure you applied, so you’ll need to perform a Hard Reset.

-- In order to perform a Hard Reset, make sure the Globe is in Home position and there’s a solid blue light on.
+- To perform a Hard Reset, ensure the globe is in the Home position, and there’s a solid blue light on.
 Remove the power supply from the back and wait 10 seconds, after which you can plug it back in.
 You can now allow the unit to complete a Clean Cycle, then press and hold the Cycle button for 5 seconds.
 Both the blue and yellow lights will turn on – now press and hold the Cycle button for 5 seconds.
-This will make the yellow light turn off, while the blue light remains on.
+This will turn the yellow light off while the blue light remains on.
 You can now activate the Cat Sensor by pressing down and away on the unit entryway towards the back.
-The red light should come on now – if it does then it’s a great sign.
-Simply allow the unit to finish its Clean Cycle.
+The red light should come on now – if it does, it’s a great sign.
+Allow the unit to finish its Clean Cycle.
 Once in the Home position again, the unit will be reset.
 If the red light did not turn on, it’s recommended that you contact Customer Service.

-It can also happen from time to time that your Litter-Robot simply gets ‘stuck’.
+It can also happen occasionally when your Litter-Robot gets ‘stuck.’
 In case this happens, one of the following scenarios may apply:

 - There may be too much litter in the Globe;

 - The type/brand of litter is heavier than the average litter.
-In this case, you can put a little less than you would normally do with regular litter – fill in just below the Fill Line.
-In case your litter is regular, make sure you put in just enough so that it’s below the raised Fill Line or reaching this level.
+In this case, you can put a little less than you would typically do with regular litter – fill in just below the Fill Line.
+If your litter is regular, put in just enough so it’s below the raised Fill line or reaching this level.

 13. Litter-Robot Is Dumping Clean Litter

-In case this happens, you should know that most likely there’s too much litter in the Globe.
-Simply scoop some out and when you fill in the unit the next time, do so ensuring the litter level is at or below the raised Fill Line.
+In case this happens, you should know that most likely there’s too much litter in the globe.
+So scoop some out, and when you fill in the unit the next time, ensure the litter level is at or below the raised Fill Line.

 14. The Waste Inside the Litter-Robot Sticks

-In case you observe the waste to be sticking, you can simply adjust the Litter-Robot Wait Time setting to accommodate your litter – you can do so by decreasing or increasing it.
+If you observe the waste sticking, you can adjust the Litter-Robot Wait Time setting to accommodate your litter – you can do so by decreasing or increasing it.

-The Wait Time is the elapsed time between the moment your cat exits the Globe and the unit starts a Clean Cycle.
-It can usually be set for 3, 7 or 15 minutes, although the default Wait Time is 7 minutes.
+The Wait Time is the elapsed time between the moment your cat exits the globe and the unit starts a Clean Cycle.
+It can be set for 3, 7, or 15 minutes, although the default Wait Time is 7 minutes.